PeterOosterom/Tools/Accidentcounter/README.md

 ## Installation

-Its just a single html5 file, just use your favorite webserver
+Its just a single html5 file, just use your favorite webserver to serve the index.html